Last update: 9/27/2020

 For a video tour of the online voter registration services available to you, click here.

-Complete a new Federal Post Card Application (FPCA) (PDF 321 KB).
-Even if you have voted by absentee ballot in the past, you must complete a new Federal Post Card Application (FPCA) (PDF 321 KB) to vote in the 2020 elections.
+To register to vote and/or to request your ballot, complete a new Federal Post Card Application (FPCA).
+Even if you have voted by absentee ballot in the past, you must complete a new Federal Post Card Application (FPCA) to vote in the 2020 elections.
 The FPCA is accepted by all local election officials in all U.S. states and territories.
 It allows you to register to vote and to request absentee ballots for all regular, primary, run-off, and special elections for federal offices (President, U.S. Senate, and U.S. House of Representatives) during the course of the year it is submitted in.

 You can complete the FPCA online at FVAP.gov.
 The online voting assistant will ask you questions specific to your state.
 It will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.